PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psmoduledevelopment/templates/configuration-options.md

 ---
 title: Templates: Configuration Options
 ---
-# Creating a new file template
+# Configuration Options for the Template System
 ## Synopsis

 Describes the configuration options available to Template users